jasmcaus/caer/README.md

 If you want to contribute, start working through the `caer` codebase, navigate to the [Issues](https://github.com/jasmcaus/caer/issues) tab and start looking through interesting issues.

-Current contributors can be viewed either from the [CONTRIBUTORS](https://github.com/jasmcaus/caer/blob/master/CONTRIBUTORS) file or by using the `caer.__contributors__` command
+Current contributors can be viewed either from the [CONTRIBUTORS](https://github.com/jasmcaus/caer/blob/master/CONTRIBUTORS) file or by using the `caer.__contributors__` command.

 ## License

-Caer is released under the [MIT License](https://github.com/jasmcaus/caer/blob/master/LICENSE)
+Caer is released under the [MIT License](https://github.com/jasmcaus/caer/blob/master/LICENSE).